alicebarbe/England-Flood-Warnings-and-Visualizations/README.md

 # Known issues

+The Flood Monitoring API uses different types of reference points from which the water level at a monitoring station is measured.
+They can be relative to the Ordnance Survey datum, to a local stage datum, or below datum.
+As a result, a handful of stations have negative water levels.

+When different flood warnings overlap on the map, it is sometimes not possible to hover over one of the warnings.

 # Acknowledgements

 This uses Environment Agency flood and river level data from the real-time data API (Beta)